huy-dai/CTF-Writeups/cor_ctf/solutions.md

 Website link to competition homepage: <https://2021.cor.team/>.
 The points value are based on the final values at the end of the competition (the problems value depreciates with more solves)

+Link to crypto official writeups: <https://hackmd.io/@LHyyoaqQRTGd0Pw3CjNUhw/ByHiLa1-t>

 ## Problems that I could solve

 There were 3 problems out of 35 that I was able to solve during the entire competition (a depressing number if you ask me), all of them being RSA.
 I'll also be looking over people's writeups of competition problems to see what I could learn from them.

 ## Fibinary

 Category: Crypto